 April 2000

-several recently released racing and driving video games.
-I'm wondering if
+recently released racing and driving video games.
+I'm

-you've given any thought to this genre of home entertainment which puts players
+wondering if you've given any thought to this genre of home entertainment which puts players behind

-behind the wheel of everything from racing cars to dirt bikes.
-Most of these
+the wheel of everything from racing cars to dirt bikes.
+Most

 our automobiles?